antoineeripret/antoineeripret.github.io/_posts/2020-05-15-seo-benchmark-at-scale.md

 ## Define your competition

-The first step is essential because you need to be sure to watch closely your main competitors and not websites that are not worth tracking.
+The first step is essential because you need to be sure to only focus on your main competitors, and not waste effort on websites that are not worth tracking.
 Please note that we are talking about your **online competitors**, and the list may differ from what you usually perceive as being your competition.

-Let me give an example: if you are working for a supermarket brand like Carrefour for instance, you wouldn't include in your benchmark any competitor that doesn't allow its customer to buy groceries online, It wouldn't make any sense.
+Let me give an example: if you are working for a supermarket brand like Wallmart, you wouldn’t include in your benchmark any competitor that doesn’t sell groceries online.
+It wouldn’t make any sense.

 If you are working for a pure player, you should be used to it but often brick-and-mortar business have a hard time understanding that online and offline competition are often different.

 I would advise to try to come up with a short list (around 5) but **if you are competing against different websites depending on the segment, you can obviously define more**.
-Don't hesitate to include some small companies if you are a big brand, as they often implement things quickly and can quickly be on your tails on some queries.
+Don’t hesitate to include some small companies if you are a big brand, as it's easier for them to implement things and can quickly be on your tails on some queries.

 ## Get a list of URLs

 Once your list is defined, the next step is to gather information about your content and your competitors’.
-We don’t want to export only their SEMRUSH or Ahrefs organic reports, **because we also want to know which contents are not working for them.**
+We don’t want to only export their SEMRUSH or Ahrefs organic reports, **because we also want to know which contents are not working for them**.

 To get that information, two options (the latter being the most efficient):